prestodb/tempto/README.md

 Listening for transport dt_socket at address: 5005
 ```

-At this point you may use your IDE of choice to connect to test-framework VM.
+At this point you may use your IDE of choice to connect to tempto VM.

 ## Developers

 For every available `Requirement` there is one possible `Fulfiller`.
 Currently that mapping is hard coded.
-All requirements and their corresponding fulfillers are packed into `test-framework-core-all.jar`.
+All requirements and their corresponding fulfillers are packed into `tempto-core-all.jar`.
 In the
 future we envision separating requirements and their possible fulfillers into separate jars.